Palo Alto Art Center

 The Palo Alto Art Center is a multi-purpose center open to the public for art activities for all ages, located at 1313 Newell Road in Palo Alto, California.
 It is managed by the City of Palo Alto, California and supported by the non-profit Palo Alto Art Center Foundation (PAACF).
 The center is located adjacent to Rinconada Park and the Rinconada Public Library.

 History

 The Palo Alto Art Center was originally named the Palo Alto Community Cultural Center when it was founded in 1971.
+Hayward Ellis King served as a consultant curator in 1972.

 The building which occupies Palo Alto Art Center was built in 1953 by architect Leslie Nichols and used to be the location for Palo Alto's City Hall.
 From 2010 until 2012, the building underwent major renovations which included adding additional classrooms and a new children's wing.
 In 2016, after the death of local art collector and printshop and press owner, Paula Kirkeby, her printshop and studio equipment was donated to the Palo Alto Art Center.

 Karen Kienzle has been the director of Palo Alto Art Center, since 2009.